Kafū, aged forty-one.

 January 29th.

-I purchased a telephone from Utsumi Denwa-ya at Yoroi Bridge corner.
+I purchased a telephone from Utsumi Denkiya at Yoroibashi Corner.

-If I managed daily errands like ordering from fishmongers and greengrocers myself via telephone, there would be no need to keep maids or such.
+If I were to handle daily errands like those with fishmongers and greengrocers via telephone myself, there would be no need to employ maids or such.

 January 30th.

-I walked along Higashi-Nakadori and purchased obi fabric along with the mounting fabric I had ordered some time ago at the secondhand shop Maruhachi.
+I walked along Higashi-Nakadori and at the secondhand clothing store Maruhachi purchased obi fabric along with the mounting fabric I had ordered some time ago.

 January 31st.